 But of course Ghislaine Maxwell is British, not French, and uses an entirely different pronunciation.
 The most common anglicized version is said with a hard G, like "grab" or "gift", a hard E, like "keep", and a silent S. It's generally agreed upon that the first part of her name is pronounced GEE, and the second half LANE, though some people say it with a soft I like "give" and a vaguely European flourish on the back half: GI-LAHN.
 You can hear a version of all three in this video.

-The upcoming Peacock docuseries, "Epstein's Shadow: Ghislaine Maxwell" (streaming June 24), sheds new light on the many facets of this mercurial woman's life, a woman whose motivations are so seemingly impenetrable that even her name is a kind of mystery.
+The upcoming Peacock docuseries, "Epstein's Shadow: Ghislaine Maxwell," which also airs on Oxygen on Tuesday, August 10 at 8/7c, sheds new light on the many facets of this mercurial woman's life, a woman whose motivations are so seemingly impenetrable that even her name is a kind of mystery.
 In interviews with those who know her, studied her, or say they were abused by her, a portrait emerges of a chameleon.
 She's a person who would do or change anything about herself to maintain a foothold in the world of the lavishly wealthy and elite in which she was brought up.

 Ghislaine was the youngest of nine children – her father was the billionaire publishing tycoon Robert Maxwell and she was his favorite child.
 As an adult she became his unofficial aide de camp, often standing in him for him at public events and functions.
 It was Ghislaine, in fact, who addressed the press the morning after her father fell from his yacht and died, his body found floating in the waters of the Atlantic Ocean near the Canary Islands.
 She was devastated by the loss of her father, a man with a tendency towards cruelty, even with his favorite child.
 Still her identity was wrapped up in her father's legacy.
 She considered herself, as "Epstein's Shadow" shows, a "Daddy's girl" well into adulthood.